Eckohaus/Formula-to-3D-Prototype-Engine/README.md

 ```

 ## Current Status
-- Static frontend fully deployed via GitHub Pages at [https://toko.eckohaus.com](https://toko.eckohaus.com)
+- Static frontend deployed via GitHub Pages at https://toko.eckohaus.com
-- Volumetric display is rendering; formula placeholder in place
+- Volumetric displays:
-- Scheduled GitHub Actions update the IERS data daily at 02:00 UTC
+	•	**Left**: IERS dataset (auto-updated daily at 02:00 UTC via GitHub Actions)
+	•	**Right**: Formula placeholder array from compute.py
+- CI/CD pipeline fetches and pushes new data to gh-pages

 ## Future Extensions
-- Replace placeholder formula with more complex physics formulas (QCD, energy fields)
+- Replace placeholder formula with more complex physics models (QCD, energy fields, etc.)
+- Add additional scientific datasets
-- Integrate ML pipelines
+- Integrate ML pipelines for prediction and simulation
 - Extend CMS-based user interface
 - Deploy as a SaaS platform

 ---

 ## License
-This project is licensed under the Creative Commons License.
+This project is licensed under the **Creative Commons** License.
 See the LICENSE file for details.
+Please note: The IERS data remains subject to its own attribution and usage requirements.